 TERMS AND CONDITIONS

-- The applicant should either be a Yemeni national or have a valid Yemeni Residence/work permit at the time of application.
+- The applicant should be a Yemeni national or having work/residency permit.

 - Applications must be submitted online with:

 - Indicate clear years of experience with each job (month/year)

 - WFP staff who are still under probation period are not eligible to apply.

 - By submitting your application, you have read the Terms of Reference for this position and agree that any false, wrong or incomplete information might lead to your disqualification in this recruitment process.

 WFP never uses external recruitment agencies and recruitment is always is free of charge.
 WFP seeks candidates of the highest integrity and professionalism who share our humanitarian principles.
 The selection of staff are made on a competitive basis and we are committed to promoting diversity and gender balance.
 Only applicants whose profiles meet the advertised job requirements will be considered and only within the announced deadline.